optimagic-dev/optimagic/docs/source/index.rst

 estimagic
 =========

-estimagic is a Python package to fit large scale empirical models to data and make inferences about the estimated model parameters.
-It is especially suited to solve difficult constrained optimization problems.

-estimagic provides several advantages over similar packages, including a unified interface that supports a large number of local and global optimization algorithms and the possibility of monitoring the optimization procedure via a beautiful interactive dashboard.

-estimagic provides tools for nonlinear optimization, numerical differentiation and statistical inference.
+estimagic is a Python package for nonlinear optimization with or without constraints.
+It is particularly suited to solve difficult nonlinear estimation problems.
+On top it provides functionality to perform statistical inference on estimated parameters.

 .. raw:: html